oheil/AffyCelFiles/README.md

 This package is in an early stage and the following microarrays .CEL files are tested:
 * Clariom_S_Human
 * Mouse430_2

-*   (more to come)
+(more to come)

-The expression/intensity data is cross checked against R/bioconductor affy and oligo package.
+The expression/intensity data was cross checked against R/bioconductor affy and oligo package.

 ## Dependencies